Why we didn’t renew Chidinma’s contract – Ill Bliss — Nigeria Today

 Why we didn’t renew Chidinma’s contract – Ill Bliss

-Chidinma Ekile, has been struggling to stay relevant in the music industry since leaving her former record company, Capital Hill Records.
+Since leaving her former record company, Capital Hill Records, Nigerian singer, Chidinma Ekile, has been struggling to stay relevant in the music industry.

 Chidinma’s present situation has made some music critics query why she left Capital Hill Records when she had no concrete backup plan.